cocos-creator/docs-3d-deprecated/en/editor/animation/animation-create.md

 ---

-So far, we have completed the preparations before the animation, the next step is to edit the [animation sequences](animation-clip.md).
+So far, preparations have been completed, before the animation, the next step is to edit the [Animation Sequences](animation-clip.md).